Skip to main content

 Pre-Semester Planning: Prior to the start of each semester, SDS will contact students to discuss their course locations and any upcoming access needs.

-Mid-Semester Changes: if during the semester you experience changes in your disability that impact your physical access, please contact your SDS advisor or email [email protected].
+Mid-Semester Changes: If during the semester you experience changes in your disability that impact your physical access, please contact your SDS advisor or email [email protected].

 New or Temporary Disabilities: If you have a new disability or temporary injury impacting your physical access, please follow the University wide procedure for Getting Started.